wp-plugins/socialphotos/readme.txt

 = How many galleries I can make?

-You have the ability to create 2 types of galleries:
- 1) Product galleries - Single customisation for all galleries, unique product hashtags
- 2) Galleries - used for different purposes and each gallery has it’s own customisation.
-They can be put anywhere on your website.

 There are no limits on how many galleries you can make and no hashtag limits.
 However, there shouldn’t be more than 2 galleries on 1 page.

+There are 2 types of galleries:

+1) Galleries - used for different purposes and each gallery has it’s own customisation.
+They can be put anywhere on your website.Galleries - used for different purposes and each gallery has it’s own customisation.
+They can be put anywhere on your website.

+2) Product galleries - (WE DO NOT YET HAVE A PRODUCT SYNCHRONISATION POSSIBILITY IN WP, HOWEVER, WE ARE WORKING ON IT) Single customisation for all galleries, unique product hashtags

 = Can I create hashtags in other languages besides english?

  Currently you can make hashtags in any language except those which consist of hieroglyphs such as traditional Chinese

+= I moved from Shopify / SEOshop to Wordpress / WooCommerce.
+How can I migrate my data from Socialphotos?

+ If you had only unique galleries then the migration is easy.
+Just install the plugin and paste the generated gallery HTML code into the plugins input field or any place on your website if you want to use the gallery in a more freestyle way e.g. on a separate page.

+ If, however, you had product galleries, you can’t migrate them because no product retrieving is possible yet. :( The workaround is to create a gallery for each product and connect hashtags.

 == Screenshots ==